aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 A Scan Beacon definition MAY provide the following:
  * The previous scan beacon field name
- * The presious XXX of the secret key to be used for hashing
+ * The previous XXX of the secret key to be used for hashing
  * The previous hash length (number of bits) of the scan beacon

-## Interface
+## Operation

 ### Hash

-This interface MUST take the plain text as input
+This operation MUST take the plain text as input.

-This interface MUST must take the HmacSha256(PlainText, Key) and return the most significant length bits of that as an unsigned integer.
+This operation MUST must take the HmacSha256 or the plain text and the wrapping key and return the most significant length bits of that as an unsigned integer.

 ## Indexing